Taliban ban women from working for domestic, foreign NGOs

-KABUL, Afghanistan (AP) — The Taliban government in Afghanistan on Saturday ordered all foreign and domestic non-governmental groups to suspend employing women.
+KABUL, Afghanistan (AP) — The Taliban government on Saturday ordered all foreign and domestic non-governmental groups in Afghanistan to suspend employing women, allegedly because some female employees didn't wear the Islamic headscarf correctly.
+The ban was the latest restrictive move by Afghanistan's new rulers against women's rights and freedoms.

-The contents of the letter were confirmed to The Associated Press on Saturday by ministry spokesman, Abdul Rahman Habib.
+The ministry said it had received “serious complaints” about female staff working for NGOs not wearing the “correct" headscarf, or hijab.
+It was not immediately clear if the order applies to all women or only Afghan women working at the NGOs.

-The ministry said it has received “serious complaints” about female staff working for NGOs not wearing the “correct" headscarf, or hijab.
-It was not immediately clear if the order applies to all women or only Afghan women at the NGOs.
+More details were not immediately available on the latest Taliban ban amid concerns that it could be a stepping-stone to more restrictive measures against women in Afghanistan.

-Video shared with The Associated Press shows the women screaming and hiding in a side street to escape the water cannon.
+Video shared with the AP shows the women screaming and hiding in a side street to escape the water cannon.
 They then resume their protest, with chants of “Disgraceful!”

 One of the protest organizers, Maryam, said between 100 and 150 women took part in the protest, moving in small groups from different parts of the city toward a central meeting point.
 She did not give her last name for fear of reprisals.